Female infanticide

 Female infanticide is the deliberate killing of newborn female children.
-In countries with a history of female infanticide, the modern practice of gender-selective abortion is often discussed as a closely related issue.
-Female infanticide is a major cause of concern in several nations such as China, India and Pakistan.
+Female infanticide is prevalent in several nations around the world.
 It has been argued that the low status in which women are viewed in patriarchal societies creates a bias against females.
+The modern practice of sex-selective abortion is also used to regulate gender ratios.

 In 1978, anthropologist Laila Williamson, in a summary of data she had collated on how widespread infanticide was, found that infanticide had occurred on every continent and was carried out by groups ranging from hunter gatherers to highly developed societies, and that, rather than this practice being an exception, it has been commonplace.
 The practice has been documented among the Indigenous peoples of Australia, Northern Alaska and South Asia, and Barbara Miller argues the practice to be "almost universal", even in the Western world.
 Miller contends that female infanticide is commonplace in regions where women are not employed in agriculture and regions in which dowries are the norm.
-In 1871 in The Descent of Man, and Selection in Relation to Sex, Charles Darwin wrote that the practice was commonplace among the aboriginal tribes of Australia.
-Female infanticide is also closely linked to a lack of education and high poverty rates, which explains why it is widely prevalent in locations such as India, Pakistan, and West Africa.
+In 1871, in The Descent of Man, and Selection in Relation to Sex, Charles Darwin wrote that the practice was commonplace among the aboriginal tribes of Australia.
+Female infanticide is also closely linked to a lack of education and high poverty rates, and is highly prevalent in locations such as India, Pakistan, and West Africa.